 Arrivals & Departures

 The new award-winning Athens International Airport, Eleftherios Venizelos, has been serving Greece’s capital since its opening to the public on March 28th, 2001.
 Its stellar design has -according to surveys- made it one of the world’s leading airports in overall passenger satisfaction for the last four years and Europe’s fastest growing airport.
 At the crossroads of Europe, Africa and the Middle East, Athens is a city that is easily accessible from virtually any point of departure.
+You can also take advantage of private jet charters and enjoy a more comfortable trip.
+Go to Wijet to get a feel of the costs associated with this service.

 Located 33 km (20 miles) southeast of Athens, it is easily accessible via Attiki Odos, a major highway constituting the Athens City Ring Road.
 Public transport to Athens and the port of Piraeus is provided by the new metro, express airport bus connections, taxi and high-speed rail.